HerTeoh/geographic_data_science/README.md

 3. **SF Streets and Muni Stops** - I used SFMTA GTFS data combined with shapefiles of San Francisco's streets to visualise the coverage area of different buffer zones around each Muni stop.
 All files needed to run the ipynb are included in the folder.
 4. **Spatial Overlays** - Followed a quick example on spatial overlays, making my own notes.
 5. **Spatial Joins** - Stepped through a notebook on spatial joins, making notes along the way.
+6. **SF Muni - Air vs Walking Distance** - A branch off _SF Streets and Muni Stops_ where I highlight the different between analysing the walking distance using air distance as opposed to walking distance.